mezis/mezis.github.com/_posts/2012-06-18-bad-testing.md

 ---
 layout: post
-title: Killing agility with bad testing
+title: Ruining agility with bad tests
 published: true
-tags: foo bar baz
+tags: ruby tdd
 summary: |
   "This very evening?" asked Stuart.
 "This very evening," returned Phileas Fogg.
 He took out and consulted a pocket almanac, and added,  "As today is Wednesday, the 2nd of October, I shall be due in London in this very evening.
 ---